Michael Massey Player Props: Royals vs. Yankees

-The Kansas City Royals, including Michael Massey (.212 on-base percentage in past 10 games, 55 points below season-long percentage), take on starter Gerrit Cole and the New York Yankees at Yankee Stadium, Saturday at 1:05 PM ET.
+Michael Massey -- with a slugging percentage of .455 in his past 10 games, including two home runs -- will be in action for the Kansas City Royals against the New York Yankees, with Luis Severino on the mound, on July 23 at 1:35 PM ET.

-In his last appearance, he hit two homers in his last game (going 2-for-4) against the Yankees.
+He had a hitless showing in his previous game (0-for-4) against the Yankees.

 Michael Massey Game Info & Props vs. the Yankees